ansible/ansible/rst/index.rst

 * No additional software required on client boxes
 * Modules can be written in ANY language
 * Awesome API for creating very powerful distributed scripts
-* Be usable as non-root
+* Be very usable as non-root
 * Create the easiest config management system to use, ever.

 Communicate and Get Involved